AMP-SCZ/coding-test/bioinform-test.md

 The coding test consists of one arithmatic task and one neuroimaging task.
 Both will appear at work at our laboratory.
-Please create a GitHub repository with all your codes and write a skeletal `README.md` describing your workflow.
+As you work on the problems, please create a GitHub repository with all your codes and write a skeletal `README.md` describing your workflow.
 No need to go overboard with writing README.md.
 We want to see if you know about this standard software archiving process.